danieltannn/ITP_24/LibComposite/process.md

-# Requirements
+# Section A: Requirements
 1. Raspbian OS (Lite or Full - both is fine)

-# Initial Setup to prepare Raspberry Pi Zero W for composite mode
+# Section B: Initial Setup to prepare Raspberry Pi Zero W for composite mode
 ## Step 1: Configure the SD Card
 1. Flash Raspbian OS into SD card using Raspberry Pi Imager
    - To allow a headless setup, click on the gear icon on the bottom right and enable ssh while filling in your wifi details.